 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 3:23 am and the next low tide will be at 4:15 pm.
-The first high tide will be at 9:55 am and the next high tide at 10:23 pm.
+In the high tide and low tide chart, we can see that the first low tide will be at 12:21 am and the next low tide at 12:12 pm.
+The first high tide will be at 6:20 am and the next high tide at 6:44 pm.

-The lunar phase is a Waxing Crescent.
-Today we will have 9 hours and 33 minutes of sun.
-The solar transit will be at 11:51 am and the length of time the moon will be visible will be 14 hours and 38 minutes.
+The lunar phase is a Waning Crescent.
+Today we will have 13 hours and 26 minutes of sun.
+The solar transit will be at 1:03 pm and the length of time the moon will be visible will be 14 hours and 25 minutes.

-The tidal coefficient today is 94.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 90 to end the day with a tidal coefficient of 85.
-The tide heights today are -0.7 ft, 6.6 ft, -0.7 ft and 4.9 ft.
+The tidal coefficient today is 57 (average).
+At noon the tidal coefficient increases to 62 to end the day with a tidal coefficient of 65.
+The tide heights today are 0.7 ft, 4.3 ft, 0.7 ft and 5.2 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape May which is of 6.6 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Cape May tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Cape May tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Cape May.
 The times are generated in local time in New Jersey and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: